Skip to content

 Answer: Atoms of the same element with different numbers of neutrons.

-Why it stumps people: Isotopes, ions, isomers.
-Three “iso” words that blur together.
+The look-alike words: Isotopes, ions, isomers.
+Three “iso” terms that smear together in your head.
 Isotopes differ in neutron count.
 Ions differ in electron count.
 Isomers differ in molecular arrangement.
-Carbon-12 and Carbon-14 are both carbon (6 protons each), but Carbon-14 has 2 extra neutrons, making it radioactive.
+Carbon-12 and Carbon-14 are both carbon (6 protons each), but Carbon-14 carries 2 extra neutrons, which makes it radioactive.

 27. What percentage of Earth’s atmosphere is oxygen?
 (Hard)